alemart/speedy-vision/README.md

 ##### Speedy.camera()

-`Speedy.camera(width?: number, height?: number, cameraOptions?: object, options?: object): Promise<SpeedyMedia>`
+`Speedy.camera(width?: number, height?: number, cameraOptions?: object, options?: object): SpeedyPromise<SpeedyMedia>`

 Loads a camera stream into a new `SpeedyMedia` object.
 This is a wrapper around `navigator.mediaDevices.getUserMedia()` provided for your convenience.